Nonlocal diffusion equations in Carnot Groups: Abstract

 Let $G$ be a Carnot group.
 We study nonlocal diffusion equations in a domain $\Omega$ of $G$ of the form

 with $u^\epsilon=g(x,t)$ for $x\notin\Omega$.
-For appropriate rescaled kernel $K_\epsilon$ we prove that solutions $u^\epsilon$, when $\epsilon\rightarrow0$, uniformly approximate the solution of different local Dirichlet problem in $G$.
-The key tool used is the Taylor series development for a function defined on a Carnot group. }
+For an appropriated rescaled kernel $K_\epsilon$ we prove that solutions $u^\epsilon$, when $\epsilon\rightarrow0$, uniformly approximate the solution of different local Dirichlet problem in $G$.
+The key tool used is the Taylor series development for a function defined on a Carnot group.